dhis2-chap/chap_model_template/README.md

 # Template for model integration with CHAP
 This template provides a foundational code structure in Python for integrating models with CHAP.
 It includes essential components for model training and forecasting but is not designed to run immediately.
-For a complete, runnable example, please find to the "minimalist_example" repository.
+For a complete, runnable example, please see to the "minimalist_example" repository.

 ## Running the model without CHAP integration
 Before getting a new model to work as part of CHAP, it can be useful to develop and debug it while running it directly a small dataset from file.